jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_04_manage_teams_voice_environment.md

 First, we will sign in the 3CX softphone

-1. You are still signed into MS720-CLIENT01 as “Lab User” from the previous task
+1. You are still signed into MS720-CLIENT01 as “Admin” from the previous task

 2. Select **Start** and then enter **3CX Phone** and select it

-3. In the softphone, on the top right side of the screen, select **Lab User***.
+3. In the softphone, on the top right side of the screen, select **Admin***.

 4. Verify that on the **Account windows, the Hook** is displayed on the screen for the LabUser.